-I’ve shown you the best 5 tips to improve fast your skills in table tennis.
-But how about the most common mistakes that you should avoid?
 Here are the 10 classic mistakes that you should fix as soon as possible.
-Learn from your own mistakes and from others.
+Learn from your own mistakes and others is one of the best ways to improve your level.
 I also explain the best tips to correct these beginner’s mistakes.

 The spin is the “heart” of table tennis.
-The slogan of pingsunday is “In Spin We Trust”.
+The slogan of PingSunday is “In Spin We Trust”.
 Without the spin, you don’t have the Magnus effect on your ball.
-Magnus effect is the only force that pulls the ball down during your topspin.
+The Magnus effect is the only force that pulls the ball down during your topspin.

 5. Bad footwork

 Many players just “reach” but not “move”.
 It’s very bad!
 You get stuck at the same level because of this very common mistake.
 Don’t lean and reach, but please move your feet.
 There are already 4 patterns that help you move (great footwork that you should learn).

 Bad footwork or hate moving the feet is the #2 enemy that you will never improve!